 Sensors present limitless opportunities for every economic sector.
 Schools can use sensors to monitor classrooms for air quality and CO2 emissions.
 Research labs need sensors to track agents that require refrigeration.
 Having access to real-time information makes it easier for businesses to make data-driven decisions.

 Unlike other sensors, ThingSense communicates with DataBlaze’s monitoring platform Voyager™.
-The centralized application allows companies to monitor SIMs, networks, and IoT endpoints worldwide.
+The centralized application allows companies to monitor SIM cards, networks, and IoT endpoints worldwide.
 With ThingSense, there’s no need for another dashboard to check.
 All IoT information is available in one place.

 DataBlaze offers IoT sensor kits that make it easier to install.
 Custom kits are available for industry-specific needs.
 Plus, two ThingSense sensor kits for refrigeration are currently available.

 The kit is designed to monitor temperature and humidity inside one refrigerator and one freezer.
 It is a plug and play device that lets you start monitoring upon installation.

 ThingSense Advanced Restaurant Kit monitors temperature and humidity in three refrigerators or freezers.
 It will track door opening and closing in two locations along with water leaks and air quality.

 Sensors have been around for some time, but IoT sensors are relatively new.
 Why?
 IoT sensors have the ability to not only record data but they can also send it to an application for reporting or analysis without human intervention.
 That means fleet managers, for example, can enjoy an evening out knowing that the transportation network is under constant supervision.
 If the temperature in a container in the middle of the ocean rises one degree above the specific range, someone will be notified.